mattlangford/iterate/README.md

  - Generally functions and be composed, for example: `it::enumerate(it::zip(a, b))`
  - Currently this only supports C++17 and up
  - I'm using bazel for this, but since it's header only including `iterate.hh` should be all that's needed

+## TODO
+ - Need to check the number of copies/moves to try to keep those both to zero
+ - `it::append()` which would iterate over each thing one at a time (like a double for loop)